thewtex/thesis/introduction/background_and_significance.rst

 collagen, lipids, and by products of inflammatory processes to characterize the local biochemical composition.

+A methods that focus primarily on collagen content is polarization-sensitive OCT (PSOCT) [Nadkarni2009]_.
+Many different types of collagen fibers, primarilyy Type I and Type III, provide the majority of tensile strength and elasticity in healthy arteries [Plenz2003]_.
+While smooth muscles migrate from the media to the intima to increase extracellular collagen during atherosclerosis, MMPs cause proteolysis of the collagen and apoptosis of intimal smooth muscle cells resulting in a net loss of collagen content [Newby1999]_.
+In addition to high resolution plaque microstructure from OCT, PSOCT measures tissue birefringence.
+This behavior manifests itself as changes in back-reflected intensity when polarized light passes through anisotropic material such as organized collagen or smooth muscle cell actin-myosin in atherosclerotic plaque [Nadkarni2009]_.

+Laser speckle is generally considered a source of noise in optical imaging, but the time-dependenct characterics of the speckle are focused on in laser speckle imaging (LSI) [Nadkarni2009]_.
+Speckle will change because of Brownian motion of suspended particles in the tisse.
+The motility of particles depends on the viscoelastic properties of the medium, which is related to plaque vulnerability.
+Images related to local viscoelastic properties are made by quantifying the speckle decorrelation time constant.

 Raman spectroscopy is a method that measures the weak scattered signal from a laser light that shifts in frequency due to interactions with characteristic molecular vibrations and rotations [Hanlon2000]_.
 Spectra provide a chemical